John Barclay (anatomist): Life

 He was born in Cairn, Perthshire, on 10 December 1758, the son of a farmer, and nephew of John Barclay, who established the Berean Church.

 Educated at Muthill parish school, Barclay initially studied divinity at the University of St Andrews, and served as a minister.
 Then working as a family tutor, he educated himself in biological topics and anatomy.
 Pupils of his entered the University of Edinburgh in 1789, and Barclay became an assistant there to anatomist John Bell, and was associated with his brother, Charles Bell.
 His employer, Sir James Campbell, financed the completion of his medical course.

-Barclay qualified M.D. at Edinburgh, before studying anatomy under Andrew Marshall for a year in London.
+Barclay qualified M.D. at Edinburgh, before studying anatomy under Andrew Marshal for a year at Thavie's Inn in London.

 He returned to Edinburgh and established himself as an anatomical lecturer in 1797.
 Until 1825, he delivered two complete courses of human anatomy, a morning and an evening one, every winter session, and for several years before his death gave a summer course on comparative anatomy.
-His classes gradually grew in reputation; in 1804 he was formally recognised as a lecturer on anatomy and surgery by the Edinburgh College of Surgeons, and in 1806 he became a fellow of the Edinburgh College of Physicians.
+His classes gradually grew in reputation; in 1804 he was formally recognised as a lecturer on anatomy and surgery by the Royal College of Surgeons of Edinburgh, and in 1806 he became a fellow of the Royal College of Physicians of Edinburgh.
 In 1810 he was elected a member of the Aesculapian Club.
+In 1811 Barclay was elected a member of the Harveian Society of Edinburgh and served as President in 1815 and 1819.

 When a new chair of comparative anatomy for the University of Edinburgh was proposed in 1816, Barclay was the leading candidate.
 However, the proposal was defeated by the concerted opposition of a number of the incumbent medical professors, led by John Hope, Robert Jameson and Alexander Monro, tertius, who feared the new chair would encroach on their own prerogatives.
 This episode provided the subject of a memorable caricature by John Kay.